TrystonPerry/Timestamp-API/README.md

 `npm i express`

-Then run the project with `node app.js` and open the project in localhost:3500;
+Then run the project with `node app.js` and open the project in localhost:3500.

+The api routes include:

+localhost:3500/api/timestamp for the current timestamp of the server

+localhost:3500/api/timestamp/:date_params for specified date type